beckym223/manual_work/E6_long_edited.md

 benefits by automatically adjusting the value of a point to exhaust available revenues.
 Con- versely, we could think of adjusting the tax
-69 Also automatically adjusted is the relationship be-  tween the level of benefits and the age at which an individ-  ual starts them.
-There is not automatic adjustment for the  earliest age at which retirement benefits can be claimed.
-70 To some, this is the heart of a defined contribution system, rather than a relationship involving realized rates of  return on assets actually owned.
-VOL. 94 NO. 1
-19

 ### ---Economics-2004-0-21.txt---